-As of December 31, 2023, the Company expects to reclassify \$61 million of net derivative-related gains contained in Accumulated other comprehensive income (loss) into earnings during the next twelve months.
+As of December 31, 2024, the Company expects to reclassify \$17 million of net derivative-related gains contained in AOCI into earnings during the next twelve months.

-Gains and losses reclassified from AOCI into the Consolidated Statements of Operations are recorded within Cost of services.
-The effects of derivative instruments on the Consolidated Statements of Operations and Consolidated Statements of Comprehensive Income for the years ended December 31, 2023, 2022, and 2021 were as follows:
+Gains and losses reclassified from AOCI into the Consolidated Statements of Operations are recorded within Cost of services and Interest expense.
+The effects of derivative instruments on the Consolidated Statements of Operations and Consolidated Statements of Comprehensive Income for the years ended December 31, 2024, 2023, and 2022 were as follows: